EPI’s Leadership Team

 Mr. Rohe previously worked to establish EPI as a leader in developing thermal and hot air dual track welding techniques for field welding and air channel testing of PVC Geomembrane field seams.
 In 1991 he facilitated EPI joining ASTM as a Corporate Member and EPI has been very active in ASTM specification development since then.
 He was also responsible for implementing a regimented Statistical Process Control program for EPI's geomembrane factory fabrication.
 His development of EPI's industry leading Construction Quality Control Manual for PVC and UltraTech geomembrane installation has helped guide EPI from a regional company to an internationally known supplier to the geotechnical industry.

-As Controller of Environmental Protection, Inc., Rick oversees all things financial, accounting and human resources related.
+As former Controller of Environmental Protection, Inc., Rick oversaw all things financial, accounting and human resources related.
 A die-hard Michigan State Alumni and fan, Rick fits right in to the (mostly) Spartan community here at EPI.
 As a dog lover, you will often find at least one of the office dogs either in his lap, or asking for a treat at any given moment.

-Rick brings to the organization over 38 years of financial experience in the governmental, healthcare and manufacturing industries.
+Rick brought to the organization over 38 years of financial experience in the governmental, healthcare and manufacturing industries.
 Keeping with the standard here at EPI, Rick enjoys spending his spare time outside both on land where you can find him at the golf course or mountain biking, and on the water where he likes sailing and kayaking.